Supply-Chain Vetting¶

 - dependency edges

-- groups, markers, and extras where available
+- groups, markers, extras, and npm dependency classes where available

 - source evidence for each package and edge